 Alternatives 1 and 2.
-Functionally, Alternatives 1 and 2 have the same outcome: issuance of an ITS under the 2019 BiOp (Alternative 1) and under the proposed 2024 BiOp (Alternative 2), and continued funding of grants to the State under both Alternatives.
+Functionally, Alternatives 1 and 2 have the same outcome: issuance of an ITS under the 2019 BiOp (Alternative 1) or under the 2024 BiOp (Alternative 2), and continued funding of grants to the State under both Alternatives.
 While none of these actions directly authorize the fisheries, NMFS expects effects to occur from the operation of the salmon fisheries in SEAK that are prosecuted pursuant to the 2019 PST Agreement, facilitated by proposed Federal funding of grants under the 2019 PST Agreement, and proposed to be exempted from liability for incidental takes of ESA-listed species.
 In addition, expected effects flow from the operation of the commercial troll and sport fisheries in the SEAK EEZ, and these effects are similar whether pursuant to the existing delegation of management of those fisheries to the State or from sole federal management.

-Under Alternatives 1 and 2, take of the humpback whale - Mexico DPS in the SEAK salmon fisheries would be exempted in the ITS issued, and NMFS therefore assumes the State would authorize the fisheries to proceed.
-As noted above, the prosecution of the SEAK salmon fisheries subject to provisions of the 2019 PST Agreement is likely to result in take to humpback whales -Mexico DPS.
-The effects to the humpback whales - Mexico DPS from all SEAK salmon fisheries subject to the 2019 PST Agreement is analyzed in the 2019 BiOp and is incorporated by reference here.
-In addition, in response to the court orders, NMFS is preparing a new BiOp and if the BiOp reaches a "no jeopardy" determination based on the latest scientific information, this analysis assumes NMFS would issue an ITS and that the BiOp would contain similar effects analyses as the 2019 BiOp, but would be revised for the Mexico DPS of humpback whales based on new information, such as new resolution on the distribution of listed species.
-NMFS has preliminarily estimated the minimum and maximum numbers of mortalities from each SEAK fishery.
-NMFS has preliminarily determined that the amount of take reasonably certain to occur in all SEAK salmon fisheries would be 4 Mexico DPS humpback whale interactions occurring on average each year, including 0.29 M/SI occurring on average each year (1 M/SI over three years, Table 5-10).
+Under Alternatives 1 and 2, incidental take of the humpback whale - Mexico DPS in the SEAK salmon fisheries are exempted in the ITSs issued, and NMFS therefore assumes the State would not close the fisheries.
+As noted above, the prosecution of the SEAK salmon fisheries subject to provisions of the 2019 PST Agreement is likely to result in incidental take to humpback whales - Mexico DPS.
+The effects to the humpback whales - Mexico DPS from all SEAK salmon fisheries subject to the 2019 PST Agreement is analyzed in the 2019 and 2024 BiOps.
+NMFS has estimated the numbers of interactions from each SEAK fishery and determined that the amount of take reasonably certain to occur in all SEAK salmon fisheries would be 4 Mexico DPS humpback whale interactions occurring on average each year, including 0.26 M/SI occurring on average each year (1 M/SI over three years, Table 5-21).
 There is no current PBR for this population, nor a current estimate of rate of increase for the population.
-However, best available data suggests that humpback whale populations in the North Pacific are increasing (Barlow, 2011; Martinez-Aguilar, 2011), therefore a M/SI rate of 0.29 whales per year is not likely to have population level effects for the Mexico DPS of humpback whales.
+However, best available data suggests that humpback whale populations in the North Pacific are increasing (Barlow et al. 2011; Martinez-Aguilar, 2011), therefore a M/SI rate of 0.26 whales per year is not likely to have population level effects for the Mexico DPS of humpback whales.